 - a.
-The Board acknowledged public comment about the alley.
-The Board noted the proposed inclusion of the loading dock area which is not required by the Land Use Code, and the fact that the solid waste is being stored on site and staged in the alley on collection days.
-The Board considered public comment and recommended that the proposed design meets the design guidelines related to the alley and minimizing service impacts to the pedestrian realm.
-C-6.A, C-6.2, D-1.1, E-3.1. - b.
-In their discussions the Board also acknowledged the use of the Valet parking approach, which they recommended could work well to limit visual impacts of parking.
-The Board encouraged the design team to continue to work with SDOT and other City agencies to satisfy requirements to make the system work.
-C-6.A, C-6.2, D-1.1, E-2.1. - c.
-The Board acknowledged public comment about the information shown in the packet and recommended that the alley façade elevation provided in the Rec 2 packet was helpful in gaining a better understanding of how the valet and other aspects in terms of solid waste and loading associated with the building will work, as related to Design Guidelines.
-C-6.A, C-6.2, D-1.1, E-2.1, E-3.1.

-d.
-The Board recommended that the design of service entries and parking as related to design review guidelines have been carefully considered and this aspect of the design meets Design Guidelines.
-The Board recognized that the successful operation of these areas is dependent upon building management, which is a topic beyond design review authority.
-The Board understood that any further analysis related to parking and service access would be reviewed through the SEPA process and other City departments.
+The Board acknowledged the inclusion of the loading dock area which is not required and the fact that the solid waste is being stored on site and staged in the alley on collection days and felt that there concerns about alley access and use had been alleviated.
+C-6.A, C-6.1, C-6.2, D-1.1, E-1.1, E-2.1, E-3.1. - b.
+In their discussions the Board also acknowledged the use of the valet parking approach which they suggested could work given size limitations of the proposal and encouraged the design team to continue to work with SDOT and other City agencies to satisfy requirements to make the system work.
+C-6.A, C-6.1, C-6.2, D-1.1, E-1.1, E-2.1, E-3.1. - c.
+The Board stated that the alley façade provided in the Rec 2 packet was helpful in gaining a better understanding of how the valet and other aspects in terms of solid waste and loading associated with the building will work.
+C-6.A, C-6.1, C-6.2, D-1.1, E-1.1, E-2.1, E-3.1. - d.
+The Board agreed that the service entries and parking as it relates to design review guidelines have been carefully considered but recognized that their success is dependent upon building management taking care of these areas.
+The Board understood that any further analysis related to parking and service access would be reviewed through the SEPA process.
 C-6.A, C-6.1, C-6.2, D-1.1, E-1.1, E-2.1, E-3.1.